haseena97/Pre-Screen-Submission/README.md

 - Linear Regressor
 - Lasso Regressor
 - Gradient-boosting Regressor
-The Random Forest Regressor model give the least MAE scores on the training and test sets.
-After performing feature importance on the chosen model, most significant features for accuracy are month, precipitation, harvested area and average temperature, which are relevant to crop yield.
+The Random Forest Regressor model give the least MAE scores on the training and test sets.<br>After performing feature importance on the chosen model, most significant features for accuracy are month, precipitation, harvested area and average temperature, which are relevant to crop yield.
 >
 ## Q3: Analyze text given and answer questions provided
 - Solutions in documentation file